Germany threatens 'consequences' over Libya arms sales | DW | 27.02.2020

 Despite a weapons embargo, some countries are continuing to send weapons to war-torn Libya.
 German Foreign Minister Heiko Maas threatened these countries with "consequences."

-Countries continuing to send arms to Libya will face "consequences," said German Foreign Minister Heiko Maas, speaking ahead of a UN Security Council meeting in New York on Thursday.
+Countries continuing to send arms to Libya will face "consequences," said German Foreign Minister Heiko Maas ahead of a UN Security Council meeting in New York on Thursday.

 "I'm sure there will be ramifications for those who continue to breach the arms embargo today," Maas said.